xmtp/xmtp-dot-org/src/pages/roadmap.md

 ### Long term (~6 months)

-- Third-party operators can run xmtpd nodes that participate in the XMTP network
+- Limited public testnet: Third-party operators can run `xmtpd` nodes that participate in the XMTP network
-- Incentivization in limited testnet: node rewards and economic spam control
+- v1 economic model, including universal consent

 To learn more, see [XMTP: The journey to decentralization](/blog/journey-to-decentralization).